Quasilimiting behavior for one-dimensional diffusions with killing: Analytic results

-It is not obvious how to verify that a given initial distribution $\nu$ with compact support satisfies the condition ($ID'$).
-Using some results from spectral theory and several ideas of \cite{quasistat}, we can remove this restriction.
+where the $U$ denotes the unitary operator from Theorem \ref {weylspectraltheorem}.
+[In \citet{quasistat} the definition of the operator $U$ is slightly different.
+This is connected to the fact that there the authors work $L^2$ spaces with respect to the Lebesgue measure.]
+This condition is obviously satisfied for compactly supported initial distributions having a density, but it is not obvious how to verify that a given general initial distribution $\nu$ with compact support satisfies the condition (\ref{eqID}).
+Using some results from spectral theory and several ideas from \citet{quasistat}, we can remove this restriction.
 An essential ingredient in the proof is Lemma \ref{L:sqrtcompare}, which allows us to ignore the upper end of the spectrum for large $t$.

-\begin{lemma} Given $g\in \mL^{2}$, we have
+\begin{lemma} Given $g\in\mL^{2}$, we have

 \end{lemma}